ornlabs/AlexaSWSkill/README.md

 Say:

 ```
-Alexa, ask Jedi Archives, tell me about A New Hope
+Alexa, ask Star Archives, tell me about A New Hope
 ```

 Alexa reads the opening crawl of the movie.